The Game of Go - The National Game of Japan

 Introductory book by Arthur Smith, published in 1956 by Charles E. Tuttle Company, Rutland Vermont and Tokyo Japan.
 It was originally published in 1908 by Moffat, Yard and Company, New York, New York.
 It continued to be republished until at least 1983.

-The Arthur Smith book is almost 100 years old, and mostly of interest to collectors and historians.
+The Arthur Smith book is over 100 years old, and mostly of interest to collectors and historians.

 - Chapter 1 - /History of the Game

 - Chapter 2 - /Description of the Board and Stones

 - Chapter 3 - /Rules of Play

 - Chapter 4 - /General Methods of Play and Terminology of the Game

 - Chapter 6 - /"Joseki" and Openings *